lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level0/lennard-jones-fluid.rst

 ..  container:: justify

     There are a few differences with the previous input script.
-First, the 'velocity create' command attributes an initial velocity to all the atoms.
+First, the *velocity create* command attributes an initial velocity to all the atoms.
     The initial velocity is chosen so that the initial temperature is equal to 1 (unitless).
 The additional keywords ensure that no linear momentum and no angular momentum are given to the system, and that the generated velocities are distributed as a Gaussian.
-Another novelty is the 'zero yes' keyword in the Langevin thermostat, that ensures that the total random force is equal to zero.
+Another novelty is the *zero yes* keyword in the Langevin thermostat, that ensures that the total random force is equal to zero.
     After running the simulation, you can observe the number of atoms in each region from the generated data files, as